List of Rugby League World Cup finals: History

 The 1988 final was played between New Zealand and Australia on 9 October 1988 at Eden Park in Auckland, New Zealand.
 Australia won the final 25-12 in front of a New Zealand rugby league record attendance of 47,363.
 Australia, the defending champions, won the Rugby League World Cup for the 6th time.
 The 1992 final was played between Great Britain and Australia on 24 October 1992 at Wembley Stadium in London, England.
 Australia won the final 10-6 in front of an international record crowd of 73,631.

 The 1995 final was the conclusive game of the 1995 Centenary World Cup tournament and was played between England and Australia on 28 October 1995 at the Wembley Stadium in London, England.
 Australia won the final 16-8 in front of 66,540 fans.
 The 2000 final was a high-scoring final at Old Trafford between Australia and New Zealand, with the Kangaroos overwhelming their Trans-Tasman opponents.
 Wendell Sailor scored two tries and Mat Rogers had a near-perfect afternoon with the boot as the Australians ran out 40–12 winners.

+The 2000 women's inaugural final was held in Warrington.
+New Zealand defeated Great Britain 26-4 and became the first women's team to lift the Women's Rugby League World Cup.
+New Zealand currently has three titles.

 The 2008 final played between New Zealand and Australia on 22 November 2008 at Brisbane's Lang Park, was a re-play of the 2000 Rugby League World Cup final.
 Considered one of the biggest upsets in rugby league, New Zealand defeated Australia 34–20 to claim their first ever World Cup title.
+Also in 2008, England won the inaugural Wheelchair Rugby League World Cup title.
 The 2013 final was played between New Zealand and Australia on 30 November 2013 at Old Trafford, Manchester, England.
 Australia won the final by 34-2 in front of a sell-out crowd of 74,468.
+The 2013 women's final was won by Australia for the first time and Australia currently also has three titles alongside New Zealand.
+France became the second European team to win the first Wheelchair Rugby League World Cup title.

 In 2017 Australia became the winners of the Rugby League World Cup for a record eleventh time, beating England 6–0 in Brisbane to retain the Paul Barrière Trophy and become the first team since 1977 to win the World Cup on home soil.
 The 2021 final was played between Australia and first time finalists Samoa on 19 November 2022 at Old Trafford in Manchester, England.
 Australia won their 12th title 30-10 in front of a crowd of 67,502.

+The 2026 men's and women's finals will take place simultaneously for the third time in Lang Park, Brisbane on 15 November 2026, two days after the 2026 wheelchair final in WIN Entertainment Centre, Wollongong.